kolide/launcher/README.md

 Want to go directly to insights?
 Not sure how to package Launcher or manage your Fleet?

 Try our [osquery SaaS platform](https://kolide.com/?utm_source=oss&utm_medium=readme&utm_campaign=launcher) providing insights, alerting, fleet management and user-driven security tools.
 We also support advanced aggregation of osquery results for power users.
-Get started immediately, and your first 10 hosts are free.
+Get started immediately, with your 30-day free trial [today](https://kolide.com/signup?utm_source=oss&utm_medium=readme&utm_campaign=launcher).
 Launcher packages customized for your organization can be downloaded in-app after signup.